 The study of the management of people at work with emphasis on recruiting, selecting, training and evaluating personnel.
 The study of the use of technology to streamline HR activities.
-Prerequisite: All business foundation courses or equivalent.
+Prerequisite: Graduate standing, admission into the MBA, MAM, or MSHRM programs and all undergraduate prerequisite courses or equivalents completed.